Occasionally, I do stuff for Halloween. I might do a picture, or write a story, or both. This year is both . . . almost.

 Her instinct was to run, but Grandma Serena had helped her during her darkest time.
-If she could not trust her, Jody feared she would be lost forever.
-Hesitantly, after taking a quick look back at the cat, she sat on the sofa, but a few feet away from her grandmother.
+If she couldn’t trust her, Jody feared she would be lost forever.
+Hesitantly, after a furtive look back at the cat, she sat on the sofa, but a few feet away from her grandmother.

 Serena looked at her granddaughter.
 Despite her assurance to Bones, this was a delicate moment.
 She remembered her own mother introducing her to The Art, to Bones, to a legacy that went back more than a thousand years.

 Softly at first, then with a practiced tone and cadence, Serena spoke their family’s oral history.
-As she spoke, the figures took on a faint golden aura.
+As she spoke, the figure took on a faint golden aura.

 Jody stared at the figures.
 She wanted to touch them, to hold them.
 She wanted to hug them as if they held a deep connection to her instead of being two dolls that she had never set eyes on before now.
 And then Grandma Serena’s voice intruded into her awareness, but not to distract her from the figures, but to help Jody bond with them, with their history.

 Grandma Serena spoke of the Crusades, of pilgrimage, spoke of traveled ancestors practicing and honing abilities awakened by tragedy and suffering.
 Connections to the spirit world, connections to dark and light, connections to the past, connections to their ancestors.
-Grandma Serena spoke of the times when their kind were sought out for council, and of the dark times when their kind were persecuted and hunted nearly to extinction.
-She spoke of the escape to the new world where again they faced torment and mistrust from ignorant and fearful people.
-Grandma Serena spoke of moving to the American West, of meeting Shamans, of broadening the influence and connection to the world of benevolent and malevolent spirits.
-She spoke of the eventual decision by some to hide their abilities, of the decision others made to turn their back on The Art for the sake of living amongst regular people.
+Grandma Serena spoke of the times when their kind were sought for counsel, and of the dark times when their kind were persecuted and hunted nearly to extinction.
+She spoke of their escape to the new world where again they faced torment and mistrust from ignorant and fearful people.
+Grandma Serena spoke of the migration to the American West, of meeting Shamans, of broadening the influence and connection to the world of benevolent and malevolent spirits.
+She spoke of the eventual decision by some to hide their abilities and of the decision by others to turn their back on The Art for the sake of living amongst regular people.

 Jody’s mother had been one such when, upon turning sixteen years of age, Serena had spoken to her about The Art.
 Jody’s mother chose to shut herself off from the dangers of the spirit world, but also from the beauty and wonder of it.

-Jody realized Serena had stopped talking and was now looking at her, her face without expression.
+Jody realized Serena had stopped talking and — expressionless — was now looking at her.
 Jody also noticed Bones was now sitting at Serena’s side, his eyes still glowing green.

 Serena held her breath.
 If Jody turned her back on The Art, her lineage and all of her knowledge would die with her.
-She was already at peace with it from when her daughter, Jody’s mother, had chosen to remain blind to The Art and she now dared not reawaken the hope of forty generations past.
+She was already at peace with the possibility from the decision of her daughter, Jody’s mother, to remain blind to The Art.
+She now dared not reawaken the hope of forty generations past.

-Serena heard Bones growl of approval before Jody’s eyes met hers, before Jody even spoke words “Teach me.”
+Serena heard Bones approving growl before Jody’s eyes met hers; before Jody even spoke the words “teach me.”

 As a fallen angel, there was not much he couldn’t handle.
 That none of his charges had ever perished by the hands of men or by the ill will of spirits — a record not matched by any other familiar — was his singular point of pride.

 Jody would be his next charge.
 A bit young, a lot inexperienced.
-He did not see it as a problem.
+He didn’t see it as a problem.

 Jody remembered the prior year’s Halloween.
-She had argued she was too old to dress up and go Trick-or-Treating but her Dad had insisted.
+She’d argued she was too old to dress up and go Trick-or-Treating but her Dad had insisted.
 He accompanied her as he always did; dressed in a homemade costume.
 Last year it had been Iron Man.
 Really, she had only relented because she knew how much he enjoyed the spirit of Halloween.
-She had gone as a zombie, and they had made a fine pair going house to house.
+She’d gone as a zombie, and they’d made a fine pair going house to house.

-This Halloween Night, she wore casual clothes and carried a box about the size of a toaster as she made her way to the cemetery, Bones trotting alongside.
-She smiled and greeted a few people along the way.
-By the time she entered the cemetery, the only sound she could hear was the rustle of dead leaves disturbed by her passing.
+This Halloween Night, wearing casual clothes and carrying a box about the size of a toaster, she made her way to the cemetery, Bones trotting alongside.
+Jody smiled and greeted a few people along the way.
+By the time she entered the cemetery, the only sound in the air was the rustle of dead leaves disturbed by her passing.

 Making her way to the graves of her parents, Jody extended her spirit sense, confirming there were no other humans in the cemetery.
 Spirits, however, were another matter.
 She felt their stirring, their anticipatory excitement.
-She didn’t have to be here on this very day.
-The spirits did not care or even know about Halloween; it just tickled her fancy.
+She didn’t have to be here on this Halloween day; it just tickled her fancy.
+The spirits didn’t care or even know about Halloween.

-Upon reaching the graves, she knelt between them.
-Without speaking a word, she opened the box and took out the two figures, putting one on her mother’s grave and one on her father’s grave.
+Upon reaching her parent’s graves, she knelt between them.
+Without speaking, she opened the box and took out the two figures, putting one on her mother’s grave and one on her father’s grave.

-She then closed her eyes and “opened” the Passage to the spirit world.
-She did not look but sensed Bones morphing into her Guardian.
+She then closed her eyes and willed open the Passage to the spirit world.
+She didn’t look but sensed Bones morphing into her Guardian.
 She felt his presence grow in stature.
 She knew he shape-shifted into a tall figure, the gray streak on his side now a translucent sword in his hand.

-He would keep the malevolent spirits at bay, keeping them from escaping into the world and keeping Jody from being harmed.
+He would keep the malevolent spirits at bay, keeping them from escaping into the world and keeping Jody from harm.
 Trusting in him as generations before had trusted in him, she set to her task.

-She found them drifting and called them to her, bringing them to the figures that one moment laid lifeless on the grave, and the next were standing, unsure and hesitant.
+She found them drifting and called them to her, bringing them to the figures that one moment laid lifeless on the grave, and in the next moment stood, unsure and hesitant.

-Jody put her headphones on and hit the play button on her phone.
-She would be their conduit to their favorite song.
+Jody put on her headphones and hit the play button on her phone.
+She would be their conduit to her parent’s favorite song.
 As the first notes struck, the figures turned toward each other.
-Hesitant at first, they gained fluidity as they got closer, embraced, and started a slow dance to Con Te Partirò.
+Hesitant at first, they gained fluidity as they neared each other, embraced, and started a slow dance to Con Te Partirò.

-A smile played across Jody’s lips even as a tear rolled down her cheek.
+A smile played across Jody’s lips even as a tear rolled down her cheek at the sight.
 The notes played, the figures danced, and Jody felt the connection through them to generations before her; a connection spanning more than a thousand years.

 She felt more than saw the change in Bones.
 His figure grew darker, his sword brighter; spirits approaching.
 Jody was determined to give her parents the full time with their song.
 Reaching out, she tasted the approach of malevolent spirits, the metallic taste in her mouth almost breaking her concentration.